Davidydz/Home-Credit-Default-Risk/README.md

 The algorithm that I choose is LightGBM, and hyper-parameters are selected using Bayesian-Optimization.

 ## 3. Blend Model
-After obtaining the prediction from my model and Ann's model, I blended these two models together using simple logistic regression.
-The choice of using logistic regression is to avoid overfitting.
+After obtaining the prediction from my model and Ann's model, the final score is a linear combination of scores from the two models.
+The optimal weights is chosen by grid search which result in the highest AUC.